 - Impulse: A purchase the customer never intended to make but realized the need/want after seeing the product.

 FACTS & FIGURES

-Another variable that the study included associated with online research prior purchase is the addition of age and price factor.
-According to it, products costing over $100 are searched by 78% of consumers prior purchase and 72% buyers aged under 35 years perform pre-purchase sports product research.
+Another variable that the study included associated with online research prior to purchase is the addition of age and price factors.
+According to it, products costing over $100 are searched by 78% of consumers prior to purchase and 72% of buyers aged under 35 years perform pre-purchase sports product research.

 For research and information, no dominant source is determined.
 However, Amazon and other online stores tend to be the most used influential resources.

 The final takeaway associated with the planning phase is price.
-Whether the product is purchased or not, price is the most sought piece of information by sports good shoppers.
+Whether the product is purchased or not, price is the most sought piece of information by sports goods shoppers.